astrochili/defold-zed/README.md

 There's no way to do it yet.
 Upvote 👍 and watch for updates https://github.com/zed-industries/community/issues/811.

 The only thing there is is a terminal from which you can run any commands.

+### Debug in Terminal

+There is a minimalistic cli [debugger.lua](https://github.com/slembcke/debugger.lua).
+I havn't tested it with Defold yet, because it requires to run `bob.jar` from Zed terminal and etc., but it works fine with pure Lua.
+It may help if the need for debugging is modest and infrequent and you would like to do it inside Zed environment.